SmashIO/SmashFramework/README.markdown

 Contributing & Details
 ----------------------

-Visit the official Smash repository at GitHub: [http://github.com/ZaaLabs/SmashEngine](http://github.com/ZaaLabs/SmashEngine).
+Visit the official Smash Engine repository at GitHub: [http://github.com/SmashIO/SmashEngine](http://github.com/SmashIO/SmashEngine).
 Follow it for updates.
 Fork Smash and submit your improvements!  ([Forking Instructions](http://help.github.com/forking/))

-The Smash Core Engine is covered under the MIT license in its entirety, not including 3rd party components.
+The Smash Engine is covered under the MIT license in its entirety, not including 3rd party components.
 Please read LICENSE for more information on the MIT license.

-Copyright 2011-2012 ZaaLabs, Ltd. All rights reserved.
+Copyright 2011-2012 SmashIO.
+All rights reserved.